 Mount Aubrey takes its name from Harcourt Richard Aubrey, who came to Whangarei from London in 1840.
 In 1848 he became the Resident Magistrate, Collector of Customs and Emigration Officer for Whangarei and Postmaster for Whangarei Heads.

-From the Tiller Park car park on the outskirts of the Reotahi settlement, the track passes through 2 large rocks and climbs the hill.
-This is quite a steep climb with many steps up to the top ridge.
-A seat at half way gives an opportunity to rest and admire the views over McLeod Bay and Mount Manaia.
+From the Tiller Park car park on the outskirts of Reotahi, the track passes through 2 large rocks and climbs the hill.
+The climb is quite steep with many flights of steps up to the top ridge.

-The track continues along the ridge but a minor detour to the right up onto a rock dome and a trig point is well worthwhile, for those prepared to brave the short climb off the track.
-Caution is recommended.
-The views from this point are spectacular.
+At the top, the track continues along the ridge but a minor detour to the right up onto a rock dome and a trig point is well worthwhile, for those prepared to brave the short climb off the track.
+The views from the top are spectacular but caution is recommended as there are no handholds.

 For information about the Reotahi Coastal Walkway, follow the link below.